DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer-advanced-shipping-notice.md

 > The Customer advanced shipping notice setting profile, has the option to **Warn when consignment note not assigned**.

 ### Intercompany ASN
-Where the originating intercompany EDI order's Trading partner is setup to received ASN, the ASN record will be created against this Trading partner using their ASN document setting, for example only create for EDI order.
+Where the originating intercompany EDI order's Trading partner is setup to receive ASN, the ASN record will be created against this Trading partner using their ASN document setting, for example only create for EDI order.
 The intercompany ASN's **External item number** will be obtained from the originating sales order line - only applies to EDI orders.

 ### Consignment notes